Swimmer's ear can lead to temporary hearing loss

 Any trauma to the skin of the ear canal can also provide an entry point for the bacteria.
 People who use cotton swabs to clean their ears, people who scratch their ears a lot or those with eczema or psoriasis are at greater risk for swimmer’s ear due to the skin abrasions.

 A full or clogged feeling in the ear that may cause sound to be muffled is often the first telltale sign of swimmer’s ear.
 If untreated at that point, what follows is pain, swelling and sometimes discharge.
 Sometimes a ringing in the affected ear, known as tinnitus, can occur.
-Fortunately, any hearing loss or muffling that accompanies swimmer’s ear is temporary, as it abates with treatment.
+Fortunately, symptoms of swimmer’s ear, including hearing loss, are temporary and abate with treatment.